-Note 1: A quorum of the Board should consist of at least five members...
+Note 1: A quorum of the Board should consist of at least five EB (full) members 12.

-Note 2: Any Panel Member may attend DBCP annual Executive Board meetings as an observer, subject to the availability of adequate meeting room space.
-If required, the Chairperson of the DBCP Executive Board will make a final decision as to which observers may attend, and may also invite other persons to attend at his/her discretion.
+Note 2: Any Panel Member may be invited to attend DBCP annual Executive Board meetings as an observer, subject to the availability of adequate meeting room space.
+If required, the Chairperson of the DBCP Executive Board will make a final decision as to which observers may attend and may also invite other persons to attend at his/her discretion.

 Note 3: The term for the members of the Executive Board is for two years.
-They shall be eligible for re-election in their respective capacities, but would serve in principle for no more than 2 consecutive terms in that capacity.
+They shall be eligible for re-election in their respective capacities but would serve in principle for no more than 2 consecutive terms in that capacity.